tristanpendergrass/idle-game/README.md

 - [ ] Add change log section
   - [ ] Add notification that shows that update happened
 - [ ] Address long fast forward times somehow (with a cap?)
+- [ ] Better communication on required materials for skill
+  - [ ] UI should show how many of mat you have in detail view
+  - [ ] UI should show if you cannot start the activity in detail and content view
-- [ ] Prevent activity starting if it will fail and show error message
+  - [ ] Prevent activity starting when clicked if it will fail and show error message

 ### Features
 - [ ] Skill 3
 - [ ] Skill 4
 - [ ] Combat
+  - [ ] Regen period after loss

 ### Glitz
 - [ ] Progress bar animations